guillermooo/sublime-undocs/source/extensibility/packages.rst

 Packages
 ========

-Packages are simply folders under ``Packages``.
+Packages are simply folders under :file:``Packages``.
 They exist mainly for organizational purposes, but Sublime Text follows a few rules when dealing with them.
 More on this later.